 - being “teachable” and therefore learning what you need to know through professional development.

 - short term and long term planning.
 (Do teachers still create “day plans” and “weekly plans”?)

 - running a large group.
 When I started in 1972 I had 42 students in my first year.
 Did that ever prepare me!

 - goal setting.
 You set goals not only for yourself each year but especially if you taught special education as I did, you set goals for each individual student as well.

 - speaking to a group.
 You know how to speak to a group and if you had the courage you also spoke to larger groups of your peers.

 - how people learn (3 modalities).
-As a teacher it was automatic for you to be taught and thus to know this but those who didn’t teach learned it later — if they were lucky
+As a teacher it was automatic for you to know this but those who didn’t teach learned it later — if they were lucky

 - how to research offline and online